Educational outreach, events and programs for biodiversity conservation

 Biodiversity books produced by Griffith University

 Griffith has also collaborated with students, local government, and local community groups to produce a number of books promoting local biodiversity.
-In 2023, Griffith partnered with local community groups including Native Plants Queensland and the Friends of the Gold Coast Botanic Gardens to produce a book on 80 native plants to grow in pots and small gardens promoting local biodiversity and supporting others to engage in ecosystem conservation and restoration and maintain shared land ecosystems.
+In 2024, Griffith partnered with local community groups to produce a book on Native plants for school gardens in South East Queensland.

 Case study